thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 all mixing sessions regardless of denomination.
 In Dash Core, collaterals are created with enough value to pay 4 collateral fees (4 x 0.001 DASH). ([Dash Core Reference](https://github.com/dashpay/dash/blob/e596762ca22d703a79c6880a9d3edb1c7c972fd3/src/privatesend<!--noref-->.h#L313))

-In protocol versions <= 70208, collateral amounts were exactly 1x the minimum collateral amount.
-In protocol versions > 70208, Dash Core can either use 1x the minimum collateral amount OR any amount between 1x and 2x.
-For collateral payments less than 2x the minimum, no change is returned since it would result in an amount too small to be used for another collateral payment.
+In protocol version 70208, collateral inputs can be anything from 2x the minimum collateral amount to the maximum collateral amount (currently defined as 4x the minimum collateral).
+In protocol versions > 70208, Dash Core can use any input from 1x the minimum collateral amount to the maximum collateral amount.

 {% endautocrossref %}